Acacia implexa: Description

 Acacia implexa is a long-lived small to medium-sized tree with an upright habit and an open crown that typically grows to a height of 5 to 15 m and a width of 4 to 10 m.
 The tree can have a single or multiple stems with rough greyish bark.
 The branchlets are commonly lightly covered in waxy bloom but are not prominently ribbed.
 It has light green, slender sickle-shaped phyllodes that have a length of up to 20 cm and a width of 6 to 25 mm.
 The phyllodes have three to seven prominent nerves and many other fainter ones that are parallel and branching.
 Bipinnate leaves may persist on some plants.
 Young foliage has a purple colour in certain conditions.
 It blooms in summer and produces spherical cream-coloured flowers with a strong perfume.
 The flower heads have a diameter of 5 to 6 mm and contain 30 to 52 cream to pale yellow flowers.
 After flowering, thick woody seed pods with a linear and twisted to coiled shape form with a length of 25 cm and a width of 4 to 7 mm.

 Dust from the pods can irritate the eyes and nose.
 It has wood similar to and is often mistaken with Acacia melanoxylon.

 Taxonomy and naming

-The species was first formally described by the botanist George Bentham in 1842 as part of the work Notes on Mimoseae, with a synopsis of species as published in the London Journal of Botany.
-It was reclassified as Racosperma implexum by Leslie Pedley in 1987 and transferred back into its original genus in 2006.
-The only other synonym is Acacia implexa var. implexa.
+Acacia implexa was first formally described by the botanist George Bentham in 1842 in Hooker's London Journal of Botany from specimens collected in the "ravines of the Shoalhaven River" by Allan Cunningham.
+The specific epithet (implexa) means 'entangled' or 'entwined', referring to the twisted and tangled pods.

 The Wiradjuri people of New South Wales use the name Gidya.

-Distribution
+Distribution and habitat

 It is widespread in eastern Australia from central coastal Queensland to southern Victoria, with outlying populations on the Atherton Tableland in northern Queensland and Tasmania's King Island.

 The tree is commonly found on fertile plains and in hilly country, where it is usually part of open forest communities and grows in shallow, drier sandy and clay soils.